The Conservatory Garden Is Proof That New York Still Knows How to Be Quiet.

 The Italian Garden

+Mamma Mia!
 Also known as the Center Garden, the Italian section is the first you’ll see as you enter through the gates.
-You’ll feel as if you’re trespassing onto the lawn of someone’s mansion, with perfectly groomed grass and a stunning one-jet fountain to greet visitors.
+I always feel as if I’m trespassing onto the lawn of someone’s mansion, with perfectly groomed grass and a stunning one-jet fountain to greet visitors.
 Every spring, the crab apple trees blossom alongside the garden’s perimeter.
 You’ll also notice that this section is symmetrical, giving it that clean Italian feel.

 Beautiful green lawn and garden with a fountain, Conservatory Garden Central Park, New York, NY